Shared Prosperity (or Lack Thereof) in the Sharing Economy

 Date Written: May 17, 2019

-This paper examines the potential economic spillover effects of a home sharing platform---Airbnb---on the growth of a complimentary local service---restaurants.
-By circumventing traditional land-use regulation and providing access to underutilized inventory, Airbnb is attracting visitors of a city to vicinities that are not traditional tourist destinations.
-The novel nature of the home-sharing offering means that visitors are lodging in areas that are not accustomed to tourists and, as such, may not have the underlying infrastructure to fully benefit from their visits.
-Although visitors generally bring significant spending power, it is ambiguous whether or not the visitors use Airbnb primarily for lodging, thus, not contributing to the adjacent vicinity economy.
-To evaluate this, we focus on the impact of Airbnb on the restaurant employment growth across vicinities in New York City (NYC).
-Specifically, we focus on areas in NYC that did not attract a significant tourist volume prior to the home-sharing service.
+This paper examines the potential economic spillover effects of a home-sharing platform---Airbnb---on the growth of a complimentary local service---restaurants.
+By circumventing traditional land-use regulations and providing access to underutilized inventory, Airbnb attracts visitors to outlets that are not traditional tourist destinations.
+Although visitors generally bring significant spending power, it is unclear whether visitors use Airbnb only primarily for lodging and thus do not contribute to the adjacent economy.
+To evaluate this, we focus on the impact of Airbnb on the restaurant employment growth across locales in New York City (NYC).
+Specifically, we focus on areas in NYC that did not attract a significant tourist volume prior to the emergence of home-sharing service.
 Our results indicate a salient and economically significant positive spillover effect on restaurant job growth in an average NYC locality.
-A 1% increase in the intensity of Airbnb activity (Airbnb reviews per household) leads to approximately 1.7% restaurant employment growth.
-We also investigate the role of demographics and market concentration in driving the variation.
-Notably, restaurants in areas with a relatively high number of White residents disproportionately benefit from the economic spillover of Airbnb activity whereas the impact in their black counterparts is not statistically significant.
-We validate the underlying mechanism behind the main result by evaluating the impact of Airbnb on Yelp visitor reviews -- areas with increasing Airbnb activity experience a surge in their share of NYC visitor reviews.
-This result is further validated by evaluating the impact of a unique Airbnb neighborhood level exogenous policy recently implemented in New Orleans.
+A 1 percentage point increase in the intensity of Airbnb activity (Airbnb reviews per household) leads to approximately 1.7% restaurant employment growth.
+Since home-sharing visitors are lodging in areas that are not accustomed to tourists, we also investigate the demographic and market-structure related heterogeneity of our results.
+Notably, restaurants in areas with a relatively high number of White residents disproportionately benefit from the economic spillover of Airbnb activity whereas the impact in majority Black areas is not statistically significant.
+We validate the underlying mechanism behind the results by evaluating the impact of Airbnb on Yelp visitor reviews, revealing that areas with increased Airbnb activity experience a surge in their share of NYC visitor reviews.
+This result is further validated by evaluating the impact of a unique Airbnb neighborhood-level exogenous policy recently implemented in New Orleans.

 JEL Classification: L53, L83, J15, J21